Working Man's Diary

 Added on 02 August 2024

 Over the centuries, the folk of this parish (well, ordinary people everywhere) have come across as gingerbread men or women.
-Baked as they are, even individually, from a flour sifted from church and statutory records — births, marriages and deaths, census snapshots, valuation rolls—how could it be otherwise.
+Baked as they are, even individually, from a flour sifted from church and statutory records — births, marriages and deaths, census snapshots, valuation rolls — how could it be otherwise.
 Mishaps and misbehaviours reported in the local papers might add a smile, a frown, a sly wink here and there, but essentially, they come across as thin, flat, two dimensional.
 More recently, cross-referencing with documents, accounts, leases, rents etc in the newly catalogued castle archive has thickened the mix in some cases.
 The occasional photo helps, as do family anecdotes; but the latter just as often add unwanted ingredients leading to the warning, May Contain Nuts.

 What’s lacking is the yeast of self-penned narratives, old letters, jottings and journals.
 Manna for the local historian, only rarer.
 During the Exodus it fell daily for the Israelites.
 It has fallen our way precisely twice.

-The first was an account by Mary Donald Sutherland, born in March 1913 and the first bairn to be baptised in Murthly Church, of growing up in the village.
+The first is an account by Mary Donald Sutherland, born in March 1913 and the first bairn to be baptised in Murthly Church, of growing up in the village.
 An account sadly curtailed when fire destroyed the Inn (her father, Alastair, was the tenant) and the family left the village.

 The second is the diary kept from 1887 – 96 by Alexander Campbell, an estate forester.
 He worked six days a week with few holidays.
 His Sundays are generally covered by “at church”, and a reference to the weather (assuming “dull” or “very dull” is just that).